 Examples of Verification and Validation

 A verification tester should attend backlog refinement sessions and sprint planning meetings to listen and ask questions.
 This is their first opportunity to prevent defects from being introduced to the code by clarifying requirements.
-In addition, the tester should understand if test data needs creating, if new changes will affect older functions, and if they will have proper access to check the outcomes (database access, API information, etc.)
+In addition, the tester should understand if test data needs creating, whether the new changes will affect older functions, and if they will have proper access to check the outcomes (database access, API information, etc.).

 Both verification and validation processes are part of the STLC and contribute towards finding defects.
 In summing up, let’s have a final look at verification vs. validation.
 Verification is a form of static testing and part of the review process.
 It’s a time before development when involved parties can agree on plans to build the product by reviewing work items.
 It allows clarifying any ambiguity and gives the testers more understanding of the customer’s needs and expectations.
 In contrast, validation involves testing the product to ensure it meets the needs and expectations of the customer.
 It is a form of dynamic testing and can be performed through all four testing levels.